Frequently Asked Questions

 Counseling is the process of guiding the client to the discovery of a solution to the problem he or she is facing.
 It may be just that simple or it may expand to incorporate some aspects of psychotherapy.

 Psychotherapy refers to a healing process, in which the client aims to correct longstanding non-beneficial behavior.
-Psychotherapy explores issues that are concealed in the subconscious mind but are a dominant force for how a person thinks, feels, and behaves.
+Psychotherapy explores issues from the past that are concealed in the subconscious mind but are a dominant force for how a person thinks, feels, and behaves in the "now".
 It is very much a collaborative relationship between the therapist and the client which uncovers revelations, new understandings, and new possibilities.

 You can easily see where the line between the two can become blurred.
 The bottom line is that I am able to address your concern with whichever approach is most beneficial to you.